LXQin/DANA/README.md

 DANA is an approach for assessing the performance of normalization for microRNA-Seq data based on biology-motivated and data-driven metrics.
 Our approach takes advantage of well-known biological features of microRNAs for their expression pattern and polycistronic clustering to assess (1) how effectively normalization removes handling effects and (2) how normalization biases true biological signals.
-DANA is implemented in R and can be used for assessing any normalization method (under minimal assumptions) for any microRNA-Seq data set and only requires additional information on polycistronic clustering, which is typically readily available.
+DANA is implemented in R and can be used for assessing any normalization method (under minimal assumptions) for any microRNA-Seq data set and only requires additional information on polycistronic clustering or marker location on the genome, which is typically readily available.

 In general, you can apply the DANA assessment for any normalization method as long as the normalized counts are non-negative.
 For simplicity, we provide eight commonly used normalization methods: